iterative/dvc.org/content/docs/command-reference/plots/diff.md

   file name is equal to the input filename with a `.html` file extension (or `.json` when using `--show-vega`).

-- `-x <field>` - field name for the X axis data.
+- `-x <field>` - field name from which the X axis data comes from.
 An auto-generated `index` field is used by default.
-See
-  [Custom templates](/doc/command-reference/plots#custom-templates) for more information on this `index` field.
+See [Custom templates](/doc/command-reference/plots#custom-templates) for more information on this `index` field.

-- `-y <field>` - field name for the Y axis data.
+- `-y <field>` - field name from which the Y axis data comes from.
 The last column or field found in the `targets` is used by default.

 - `--x-label <text>` - X axis label.
 The X field name is the default.